 Women ages 14 and older were invited to learn hitting, pitching, and fielding from Pirates coaches and players on the playing field at PNC Park.
 There was also a catered brunch at the ballpark.
 All participants received a commemorative T-Shirt and there was a raffle featuring autographed memorabilia.

-The Pirates, along with broadcasters Greg Brown and Steve Blass, hosted two 65 Roses Club nights at PNC Park during the 2012 baseball season.
-The events were to benefit the Cystic Fibrosis Foundation, and took place before each game.
+The Pirates, along with broadcasters Greg Brown and Steve Blass, hosted two 65 Roses Club nights at PNC Park during the 2014 baseball season.
+The events benefitted the Cystic Fibrosis Foundation, and took place before each game.

 The 65 Roses Club is a group of Pirates fans who have joined together to raise funds to fight cystic fibrosis.
-By making a pledge to the Cystic Fibrosis Foundation for every home run the Pirates hit, these fans have the opportunity to meet Pirates players at private pre-game receptions.
+By making a pledge to the Cystic Fibrosis Foundation for every home run the Pirates hit, these fans have the opportunity to meet Pirates players, including Jared Hughes, Tony Watson and Clint Barmes this season, at private pre-game receptions.
 After the receptions, everyone can enjoy the game to cheer on the Bucs!

 The club gets its name from the way a child often learns to say "cystic fibrosis," which sounds like "sixty-five roses."
 It is a national sports program supported by teams in all areas of athletics, including baseball, football, basketball, hockey and soccer, to help raise funds to fight cystic fibrosis.